-How to Implement an ATS: 13 Things You Need to Accelerate ROI
+How to Implement an ATS: 13 Things to Accelerate ROI

 Your talent acquisition team has determined must-need features of an applicant tracking system, written a request for proposals, and assessed recruiting software demos.
 Now it's time to onboard the solution you chose to accelerate ROI.
 Read this article to discover 13 ways to accelerate the ROI of your new ATS.

 A lot of work goes into selecting the right applicant tracking system (ATS) for your organization.
 Especially at the enterprise scale.
 You assembled a team of stakeholders—recruiters, hiring managers, talent acquisition leaders, HRIS admins, procurement, finance, and others.
 Together, you documented your recruiting and hiring process to determine which talent acquisition system would work your way.

 You researched all the latest features and functions of a modern ATS and determined which provider would help your team work efficiently and attract the skilled and savvy job seeker.
 You wrote a request for proposals (RFP) and reviewed vendor responses.
 And you sat through demos and asked all the right questions.

 Now you’re done, right?
 Wrong!
 Don’t dismiss your selection team just yet.

 STILL IN SELECTION MODE? | 'How to Choose the Right Applicant Tracking System (ATS) for Your Organization '

 Final Step in Selecting an ATS: Preparing for Implementation

 Implementing an enterprise ATS is a major project.
 There’s recruiting workflows to configure, hiring manager dashboards to develop, a candidate portal to customize to your employer brand, and applicant data to migrate.
 And that’s just a few of the tasks ahead.